-Creative Arts Activity
+1. Creative Arts Activity

-Board & Skill Games
+2. Board & Skill Games

 an excellent opportunity to bond with one another.
-Engage in a game of Monopoly, Clue or Jenga.
+Engage in a game of Monopoly, Clue, or Jenga.
 If your group is especially large you can divide it up into smaller groups with multiple board games.

 Start your retreat with a group discussion in which each person is provided with the opportunity to provide some information about himself as well as his interest in the retreat.
-Go around the room, one-by-one, allowing each participant to say something for a few minutes.
+Go around the room, one by one, allowing each participant to say something for a few minutes.
 This way, everyone will learn something about their fellow retreat-goers.

-Ice Breaker Activity
+5. Ice Breaker Activity

 Jot down a list of icebreaker questions in reference to places people have gone and things they might have done.
 Put a signature line beneath each question.
 Make copies of the list and pass one out to each participant.
 Just make sure there is at least one question for each participant.
 Let your group circulate and ask these questions until they pinpoint someone who can answer in the affirmative.
 He then signs his name beneath the question.
 The goal is to finish the list first but also to learn more about fellow retreat-goers.

-Getting to Know Each Other
+6. Getting to Know Each Other

 Veterans retreaters will recognize this classic ice-breaker game – have each participant write down one lie and one truth.
 Challenge the rest of the group to identify which statement is true and which is false.
 Let each person expand on their “truth” once it is revealed.

-Team Building Activity
+7. Team Building Activity

 this shared experience.
 It will set the stage for all of the activities to follow.
 This way, the group will feel as though they have some direction as well as something to strive for throughout the remainder of the retreat experience.